 We all love spending as much time as we can with our furry friends.
 Unfortunately, to afford to have a pet plus other luxuries such as food, water and a roof over our head, we must leave the house and head off to work.

-Here at Animal Emergency Service, we know the pain of having to leave our fur babies at home while we go off to work.
+Here at Perth Vet Emergency, we know the pain of having to leave our fur babies at home while we go off to work.

 “Is Rex going to get into the rubbish again?”
 “I hope Missy doesn’t start digging holes”.